eagronin/market-basket-analyze/README.md

 # Analysis

 ## Overview
-This section describes the market basket analysis the data from a UK-based online retailer to discover co-occurrence relationships among customers’ purchase activities, such as the likelihood to purchase a candle holder if the customer already has candles and matches in their shopping cart.
+This section describes market basket analysis using the data from a UK-based online retailer to discover the co-occurrence relationships among customers’ purchase activities, such as the likelihood to purchase a candle holder if the customer already has candles and matches in their shopping cart.
 Such an analysis is commonly used in marketing to increase the chance of cross-selling, provide recommendations to customers (e.g., based on their browsing history) and deliver targeted marketing (e.g., offer coupons to customers for products that are frequently purchased together with items that the customers recently bought).

 Initial exploration and cleaning of the data are described in the [previous section](https://eagronin.github.io/market-basket-prepare/).